Ranjit Singh Boparan

 Ranjit Singh Boparan (Punjabi: ਰਨਜੀਤ ਸਿੰਘ ਬੋਪਰਨ, born 24 August 1966) is a British businessman, and the founder and owner of 2 Sisters Food Group with his wife Baljinder Kaur Boparan.
 Known as the "Chicken King" in the West Midlands, he has an estimated personal fortune of £600 million.

 Early career

 Born in August 1966 in Bilston, West Midlands, Boparan left school aged 16 with few qualifications.
 He started working in a butchers shop, and founded 2 Sisters Food Group in 1993 with a small bank loan.
 Still resident today in the West Midlands, he began expanding West Bromwich-based 2 Sisters Food Group through its holding company Boparan Holdings, which he jointly owns with his wife.

 Boparan Holdings

 Boparan Holdings is the group company, which owns all of the couple's subsidiary holdings.
-The Boparans are keen on training and developing their workforce, and are proud of their record of putting employees through NVQs on factory and farm production.
-They are also proud of the high standards of animal welfare and food safety among their partner companies and suppliers, although an undercover investigation by ITV News and The Guardian in September 2017 found workers illegally changing the slaughter dates — and hence the use-by dates — at a 2 Sisters plant in West Bromwich.
+An undercover investigation by ITV News and The Guardian in September 2017 found workers illegally changing the slaughter dates — and hence the use-by dates — at a 2 Sisters plant in West Bromwich.